 The first exposure your visitors have to your profile will be your photo and your headline.
 It will take only moments for them to make judgments based on these few pieces of information.
 They won’t even do it consciously.
 Act like a journalist and create a strong lead.
 Look at your picture and ask yourself, “Does the person in this photo represent the message I want to send?”
 If not, find a new one.
 And does the headline (right under your name) clearly and succinctly tell your reader who you serve and how you help your clients.

-2. Remove superfluous verbiage from your Summary and Current Experience.
+2. Remove superfluous verbiage from your About and Current Experience

 If you have only seconds to share your message, excess or vague information is a dealbreaker.
 When you copy/paste long paragraphs of marketing material from your company webpage, it takes your visitor too long to uncover the most relevant information.
 In fact, it’s likely that a visitor will see the info dump and simply skip it.
 Two to four short paragraphs with a few sentences are all that’s needed.
 Be clear, be concise, be succinct.